The Cato Institute of Cheese

 There were still more cheeses to sample: Vivace Bambino (sweet, chewy and moist, a medium mild cheese with a flavor like Swiss Emmental) and Womanchego (medium strong and a touch sweet with hints of fruit and nut.
 Firmer and more acidic than its Spanish cousin, manchego.)
 I almost bought this as well…

 In fact, I would buy anything from Cato Corner – except that Hooligan.
-But if stinky cheese is your thing, Cato Corner makes some others that just weren’t available during my visit – Despearado (Hooligan washed with fermented pear mash and Pear William eau de vie from Connecticut’s Westford Hill Distillery, it is stronger and riper than the traditional Hooligan with a hint of pear on the aftertaste), Drunken Hooligan (a seasonal cheese that’s available from approximately November through January, Drunken Hooligan is washed with grape must and young red wine from Priam Vineyard), and Drunk Monk (Hooligan rubbed in brown ale from Willimantic Brewing Company, the Drunk Monk is pungent and ripe with a slight hint of peanut butter on the aftertaste).
+But if stinky cheese is your thing, Cato Corner makes some others that just weren’t available during my visit – Despearado (Hooligan washed with fermented pear mash and Pear William eau de vie from Westford Hill Distillers in Ashford, it is stronger and riper than the traditional Hooligan with a hint of pear on the aftertaste), Drunken Hooligan (a seasonal cheese that’s available from approximately November through January, Drunken Hooligan is washed with grape must and young red wine from Priam Vineyard), and Drunk Monk (Hooligan rubbed in brown ale from Willimantic Brewing Company, the Drunk Monk is pungent and ripe with a slight hint of peanut butter on the aftertaste).
 Major points for their use of three different local adult beverage makers.

 Oh there are still more (my favorite name is the Dairyere), and I’m sure subsequent visits will yield some new and exciting cheese finds.